 How did the recycled paper market drag the whole recycle bin down?
 Paper is the largest component in the recycle bin, comprising more than 50% of the material.
 The price for recovered paper was strong for more than a decade, allowing it to buoy the more volatile and less valuable commodities like glass.
 Milk jugs and laundry bottles made out of high-density polyethylene (HDPE) have value, but not a lot of tonnage, so the end value of these materials does not offset the loss in the paper market.
-Most recyclable items have value and when combined, that blended value helps offset the fixed costs for equipment and labor needed to residents in the Towns of Van Buren or Onondaga, will see this increase as part of their regular trash and recycling bill.
+Most recyclable items have value and when combined, that blended value helps offset the fixed costs for equipment and labor needed to sort and process recycled material for market.